Manage My Professional Brand

 Teal’s Free AI Resume Builder helps you write metric driven achievements.

 You want to be as exhaustive as possible here and write all the achievements that you’ve done.
-Not all of them will apply to each resume, and you can edit them down on a job by job basis, but you will be able to pick and choose from your list of achievements when tailoring each resume in the AI Resume Builder tool.
+Not all of them will apply to each resume, and you can edit them down on a job by job basis, but you will be able to pick and choose from your list of bullet points when tailoring each resume in the AI Resume Builder tool.
 The main thing is to think about and incorporate those success verbs, the things you affected, metrics, and the outcomes.

 LinkedIn